prody/ProDy/doc/tutorials/prody_tutorial/basics.rst

 Indexing
 ^^^^^^^^

-An individual :class:`.Atom` can be accessed by indexing :class:`.AtomGrou`
+An individual :class:`.Atom` can be accessed by indexing :class:`.AtomGroup`
 objects:

-.. ipython:: python

-   atom = p38[0]
-   atom

-Note that all ``get/set`` functions defined for :class:`.AtomGroup` instances are also defined for :class:`.Atom` instances, using singular form of the function name.

-.. ipython:: python

-   atom.getResname()

-An individual :class:`.Atom` can be accessed by indexing atom group
-instances:

 .. ipython:: python